-Voiceless ambassador, naturopath and author of The Compassionate Kitchen, Gemma Davis has shared her delicious recipe for a fresh bowl heaving with wholesome veggies.
+Voiceless ambassador, naturopath and author of The Compassionate Kitchen, Gemma Davis shares her delicious recipe for a fresh buddha bowl heaving with wholesome veggies.

 Through education about healthy and cruelty-free living, Gemma combines her deep understanding of wholistic health and her calling to help alleviate the plight of non-human animals.